 Mark Twain once mused, "Quitting smoking is easy.
 I've done it a thousand times."
 But Vidrine says that the goal should be complete cessation, not just cutting back.
 "This can be difficult, but nicotine-replacement products really do help people who are committed to quitting."

 Ready to quit smoking?
-Get more help with these 6 simple steps.
-Or, get free counseling by calling the American Cancer Society at 1-877-YES-QUIT.
+Get free counseling by calling the American Cancer Society at 1-877-YES-QUIT.